Labvanced Eye Tracking

 Online eye tracking was first done a little over 5 years ago by Web Gazer and is still used today.
 While this solution works with there being a signal across a 4-quadrant plane which can distinguish between left/right and up/down, it has received criticisms as being unrefined because of the high error rate, especially when you move your head which is bound to happen.

-Although Web Gaze has been a pioneer in bringing eye tracking to the worldwide web, it cannot be reliably used for scientific purposes and rigorous experiments.
+Although Web Gazer has been a pioneer in bringing eye tracking to the worldwide web, it cannot be reliably used for scientific purposes and rigorous experiments.
 Some other alternatives do exist, for example tools for UX, but currently, there are no other is no other web eye tracking software that can be used online with a scientific context for psychological experiments to study complex processes like visual attention and cognition.

 Our journey began over 3 years ago, where we implemented a deep neural network to take visual data from a webcam and analyze it to provide information about the participant’s eye and head movement.

-Our Process: Labvanced’s eye tracking pipeline
+Our Process: How does Labvanced’s webcam eye tracking work?

 With our web-based eye tracking software driven by a deep neural network, a webcam image can be translated into data points through the following process:

-1. Capture webcam images: From an enabled webcam, multiple frames are taken in realtime, creating multiple images from which an analysis for face detection will be conducted.
+Capture webcam images: From an enabled webcam, multiple frames are taken in realtime, creating multiple images from which an analysis for face detection will be conducted.
 At this step, the user’s graphic card is an important component because artificial intelligence learning relies heavily on a graphics card (more on this in the next section).

-2. Derive two main data points: While performing face detection using a deep neural network, two main data points are derived.
+Derive two main data points: While performing face detection using a deep neural network, two main data points are derived.

-• Relevant image data from the area around the eyes: the pixels that show the eyes and the area around the eyes.
+- Relevant image data from the area around the eyes: the pixels that show the eyes and the area around the eyes.

-• Head position and orientation: the pixels that show where the head is positioned and its orientation in space.
+- Head position and orientation: the pixels that show where the head is positioned and its orientation in space.

-3. Perform calibration: Finally, something all eye tracking needs is calibration which is subject-specific due to individual differences relating to physical characteristics.
+Perform calibration: Finally, something all eye tracking needs is calibration which is subject-specific due to individual differences relating to physical characteristics.
 Our calibration is a strong web-cam feature that arises from the integrated neural network.

 About System Architecture and Eye Tracking Data Flow